G//Z/R

 The "Man In A Suitcase" punches the scenes with molten metal, with an ultra-modern flair.
 The following stompers "Box Of Six", "Justified" and the alien infested chug-fiesta of "Area Code 51", all re-writes the rules in extremities.
 Welcome to the arena, newkid Clark Brown on vocals, where he shines on the evil unorthodox "Unspeakable Elvis".
 Massive mosh-killings devastate on the intense "Trinity Road" and the electronica vibes "Department S".

-This wicked science is filled with blackness.
 This from beyond alchemy shall be known to us earthlings as: G//Z/R, GEEZER or plain deadly GZR.
 The man, the myth, the hand of doom and one of the original Four Horsemen, Geezer Butler breaks away from the traditions and spearheads generations forward, with still unmatched edgy cyber-metal.

 The eventual many BLACK SABBATH reunions shall put the project aside, until 2005's Ohmwork CD.